marcos-vinicius-dev/avatar-with-FAB-edit-vue/README.md

 # Avatar with FAB edit (Floating Action Button)
-This is a help to create a avatar with a button a FAB Edit
+This is a help to create a avatar with a button a FAB Edit using vuetify